12 Promotion Ideas For Beauty & Cosmetics Brands

 Recording these tutorials also provides evergreen content for your website and social media channels.
 You can repurpose them into shorter clips for TikTok or Instagram Reels.

-For maximum engagement, partner with influencers who can bring their own audience to your virtual makeup demonstrations.
+For maximum engagement, partner with influencers who can bring their own audience to your virtual demonstrations.
 Their endorsement adds credibility to your products.

 Track metrics like viewer count, engagement, and post-tutorial sales to measure effectiveness.
 Use these insights to refine future tutorials based on what resonates most with your audience.